moneyphp/money/doc/getting-started.rst

     // leading zero's are accepted
     $fiver = new Money('00500', new Currency('USD'));

-    // multiple zero's is accepted
+    // multiple zero's is not accepted, throws \InvalidArgumentException
     $fiver = new Money('000', new Currency('USD'));

     // plus sign is not accepted, throws \InvalidArgumentException